UK vs India Clothing Manufacturing: Full Breakdown

 Imagine a brand owner with a solid UK supplier, rising unit costs, and a spreadsheet showing Indian factory gate prices at a third of what they currently pay.
 India looks like the obvious next step.

 We see this scenario regularly at Silk Routes.
 And we tell every brand the same thing: the factory gate price is the least important number in the decision.
 What matters is the full landed cost, the lead time reality, and whether your product category actually fits Indian manufacturing strengths.
-This post gives you that picture honestly.
+This post gives you that picture honestly, including a major trade change that takes effect in the next few weeks and changes the maths considerably.

-For the broader sourcing framework, see the Complete Guide to Clothing Manufacturers in UK.
+For the broader sourcing framework, see our Complete Guide to Clothing Manufacturers in UK.

-• Full order cycles from Tirupur or Mumbai to UK warehouse run 14–20 weeks — comparable to Bangladesh, not the nearshore speed brands sometimes assume
+• Full order cycles from Tirupur or Mumbai to a UK warehouse run 14–20 weeks, comparable to Bangladesh, not the nearshore speed brands sometimes assume

 • GOTS certification coverage in India is among the highest globally, but Tier 2 and 3 factories vary significantly in standards

-• India suits high-volume cotton and knitwear brands with long planning horizons; it is not the right call for reactive, small-run, or complex technical product
+• India suits high-volume cotton and knitwear brands with long planning horizons; it isn’t the right call for reactive, small-run, or complex technical product

 India’s Garment Manufacturing Landscape in 2026

-India is the world’s second largest textile producer and sixth largest apparel exporter.
-According to the Ministry of Textiles, India’s textile and apparel sector generates over $44 billion in annual exports and employs more than 45 million people directly across the supply chain.
-(Source: Ministry of Textiles, India, 2024)
+India is the world’s second largest textile producer and a major global apparel exporter, with a textile and apparel sector that generates tens of billions of dollars in annual exports and employs tens of millions of people directly across the supply chain.

 The manufacturing base is geographically concentrated.
 Tirupur in Tamil Nadu dominates knitwear and cotton jersey production.
 Mumbai and its surrounding districts handle woven fabrics, tailoring, and higher-complexity garments.
 Jaipur and Rajasthan are the centres for embellished, printed, and hand-finished product.

-What does not work: approaching India as a single manufacturing market.
+What doesn’t work: approaching India as a single manufacturing market.
 A Tirupur knitwear factory and a Mumbai woven manufacturer are as different in capability, MOQ, and pricing as factories in different countries.
 Brands that treat “Indian manufacturing” as one proposition make poor sourcing decisions.

 Cost Comparison: UK vs India by Garment Type

 India’s labour cost base remains significantly below UK levels.
-According to the International Labour Organization, average wages in India’s garment sector have risen since 2021 but remain among the lowest of any major production country accessible to UK brands.
-(Source: ILO, Wages in the Textiles and Garment Sector, 2023)
+Wages in India’s garment sector have risen in recent years but remain among the lowest of any major production country accessible to UK brands.

 Garment TypeUK Unit Cost (est.)India Unit Cost (est.)Cost Difference